Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 head-start on every new load, dedicated lane bid, and shipper-direct contract — forever

-Every new post that hits Common Ground — loads, dedicated lanes, shipper-direct contracts, broker RFPs, all of it — is routed to APL's agents first, for a full sixty seconds, before the general pool sees it.
+Every new post that hits Engine — loads, dedicated lanes, shipper-direct contracts, broker RFPs, all of it — is routed to APL's agents first, for a full sixty seconds, before the general pool sees it.

 Think of it as a golf handicap.
 Or a cheat code.
 APL tees off before everyone else, every time.
 If APL's parameters say yes — right lane, right rate, right equipment, HOS window clean — two things can happen, your choice: (1) the agent pings the right dispatcher in real time with a live one that needs action now, or (2) if you've pre-authorized, the agent books it on APL's behalf automatically.
 No "we'll handle it this morning" delay.
 The agent is always on.